Gimloader/build/README.md

 ## Config

 There are two ways to set up using the bundler.
 You can either have one project per script, or a project with multiple workspaces for different scripts.
+Your config should be the default export from `gimloader.config.js` (`gimloader.config.ts` is also supported if you use Deno or Bun).
+You can wrap your export in the `singleConfig()` or `workspaceConfig()` functions if you want types.

 ### Workspace Config